bchung1/Capital-One-Challenge/README.md

 ![alt text](screenshots/highlight_text.png "This is the default layout which summarizes the current page in 10 sentences") <br>

 This is the bonus objective I added which highlights the summary sentences in the current browser page.
 I hoped that this feature would help readers easily identify the summary sentences.
-Some sentences need more context and this feature is quick way to achieve this. <br> <br>
+Some sentences need more context and this feature is quick way to achieve this.
+To highlight the text I used a jquery plugin by Johann Burkard<br> <br>